milan-sony/milan-sony/README.md

 - 📫 You can contact me at <a href="mailto:milanfrom2001@gmail.com">milanfrom2001@gmail.com</a>

-- 🤝  I'm open to collaborating on open-source or personal projects
+- 🤝  I'm open to collaborate on open-source or personal projects

 <h3 align="left">Connect with me</h3>
 <p align="left">